Virus weighs again on Christmas festivities in Bethlehem

 Outside, a medical worker put final decorations on the ICU Christmas tree.

-Associated Press journalists Barry Hatton in Lisbon, Aritz Parra in Madrid, David McHugh in Frankfurt, Germany, and Daniel Cole in Marseille, France, contributed reporting.
+Associated Press journalists Danica Kirka in London, Barry Hatton in Lisbon, Aritz Parra in Madrid, David McHugh in Frankfurt, Germany, Daniel Cole in Marseille, France, and David Crary in New York contributed.

 By JACK JEFFERY